yedpodtrzitko/godot-docs/classes/class_tileset.rst

 The function returns the added source ID or -1 if the source could not be added.

+\ **Warning:** A source cannot belong to two TileSets at the same time.
+If the added source was attached to another **TileSet**, it will be removed from that one.

 .. rst-class:: classref-item-separator

 ----